-Students primarily interested in Molecular and Genetic Epidemiology should consider courses from our PMAGE sequence.
+Students primarily interested in Genetic Epidemiology and Statistical Genetics should consider courses from our PGSG sequence.

-EPI507 (Genetic Epidemiology), taught by Drs.
-Peter Kraft and Liming Liang, introduces the basic principles and methods of genetic epidemiology.
+EPI 507 (Genetic Epidemiology), taught by Drs.
+Peter Kraft and Simin Liu, introduces the basic principles and methods of genetic epidemiology.
 After a brief review of the history of genetic epidemiology, methods for the study of both high penetrance and low penetrance alleles will be described and discussed.
 Methods of analysis of genome-wide association studies are a particular focus.
 Examples of the contribution of genetic analysis to major diseases will be reviewed.

 EPI 293 (Analysis of Genetic Association Studies), taught by Dr. Liming Liang.
 At the end of this course students will grasp Concept and Theory, Methods and Software Tools needed to critically evaluate and conduct genetic association studies in unrelated individuals and family samples, including: basic molecular and population genetics, marker selection algorithms, haplotyping, multiple comparisons issues, population stratification, genome-wide association studies, genotype imputation, gene-gene and gene-environment interaction, analysis of microarray data (including gene expression, methylation data analysis, eQTL mapping), next-generation sequencing data analysis and genetics simulation studies.
 Useful software tools will be introduced and practiced in lab and project.

 Course note: Familiarity with SAS or S-PLUS/R and UNIX computing environment also highly recommended.